How long do "fake ID websites" take to deliver?

 If a site is offering illegal IDs, there's no trustworthy, consistent delivery timeline you can rely on and that uncertainty is exactly what scammers exploit.
 Many "delivery updates" are fake, many "tracking numbers" are recycled, and many buyers get pushed into paying extra "fees" after the first payment.

 Online shopping scams and non-delivery fraud are common enough that the FBI/IC3 has issued repeated warnings about fraudulent sites and non-delivery schemes.
+Our guide on Fake ID Website Scams Fakeids goes deeper into this.

-If you’re here because you want a straight answer, here it is:
+If you're here because you want a straight answer, here it is: Learn more about this in our article on Fake ID Website Safety Guide.

 the delivery timeline is often the scam.
+For more on this topic, see our guide on Fake ID Website Scam Signs.

-Order Yours →Why do these websites promise fast delivery in the first place?
+Why do these websites promise fast delivery in the first place?

 Because "fast delivery" lowers your hesitation and pushes you to pay before you think.
 Scammers know urgency works.
 If they can make you believe it'll arrive in a few days, you'll ignore the red flags and send money quickly especially when they demand hard-to-reverse payments.